ItsElijahWood/assetnode/README.md

 # Setup

-To setup make sure you have a .env file for docker in root directory and config.php for connecting to the database.
+To setup make sure you have a .env file for docker in root directory and config.php in server directory for connecting to the database.

 .env example:
 ```.env